csoftxyz/RIA_EISA/README.md

 - **`z3_dynamics_verification.py`** ★ (Master Verification — 11 Sections)
   Complete end-to-end numerical verification of the full dynamical EFT chain.
 Verifies: energy-independence theorem (θ₀ = 2·arcsin(1/108)), BM equivalence (w = 126 meV), NDA coupling estimate (g̃ ~ 10⁻² GeV⁻¹), surface solution, magic angle series, Wilson-Fisher one-loop (β(u*) = 0 → ν = 0.614), Kagomé eigenvalues (C = 1), and counterfactual test summary.
   **Run**: `python3 z3_dynamics_verification.py` → "ALL VERIFICATIONS PASSED ✓"

-  > *📘 Beginner note: This single script checks EVERY formula in the Annals of Physics paper.
+  > *📘 Beginner note: This single script checks EVERY formula in the condensed-matter selection rules paper.
 If it prints "ALL VERIFICATIONS PASSED", every equation is numerically confirmed.
 Think of it as a unit test for theoretical physics.*

 - **`counterfactual_L54_test.py`** ★ (Circularity Refutation)
   Removes each shell from L₄₄ and recomputes S(k).
 Key result: removing L²=54 shifts the peak by only 3%, while removing L²=162 or 486 shifts it 38–91%.
 Proves L²=54 is a **passive bystander** — not circular.